shen-ee/Rush-Diving/index.md

 ### Dev Week 3 (10.10-10.16)
 What have we achieved:

-* Game story confirmed:
-  Instead of making a game that manipulated how mosquito bites to a landing game.
-* Switch the main character to human
+* Settled theme of the game environment and basic gameplay mechanisms.
+* Created a short diving experience for testing.

 What are the challenges we are facing:

-* Changing the character from mosquito to human being
-* Decide what background scenes theme and storyline/mechanics
-* How to win this game and make the player feel successful
+* Dizziness during falling.

 What we are planning to do next:

-* Checking all suitable assets.
-* Group discussion for all possible mechanics and decide the main ones.
+* Group Discussion for starting page
-* Update Github files and make sure everyone has exactly the same version of Unity
+* Improve the control for turning.
+* How to win this game and make the final win result page

 ### Dev Week 4 (10.17-10.23)
 What have we achieved:

-* Scene usage confirmed
-* Basic mechanics has been deiced
-* Landing first-person view created
+* Adjusted body position during falling to reduce dizziness.
+* Added control for turning left and right.

 What are the challenges we are facing:

-* Dizziness feeling while landing
-* Add a magic flying mat(or something else) to land, how to make it look natural (Color, Motion, looks from first sight)
-* Finish building up the whole scene
+* The control for turning is not natural compare to real flying motion.
+* The dizziness during falling is still not fully resolved.

 What we are planning to do next:

+* Improve turning control.
+* Add obstacle spawner and collision events.
-* Group Discussion for starting page
+* Add UI for start/pause/gameover.
-* How to make it look natural and smoother while turning in the sky
-* How to win this game and make the final win result page

 ### Dev Week 5 (10.24-10.30)
 What have we achieved:

 Starting scene set up and tested

-* Smoothed turning motion in the sky
-* Win result page finished
-* Random barrier model found and discussed how they should show up and hurt player
+* Turning control improved.
+It's now more realistic to real flying experience.
+* Added rock spawner and collision events.
+Currently, the game is over if player collides with one of the rocks.
+At this point it's for testing purpose and will be subject to change in the future.
+* Fixed a memory usage issue when loading start menu.

 What are the challenges we are facing:

-* Frequency of barriers
-* How barriers should show up and how we avoid them (make the game more challenging at the end)
+* The randomization in rock spawner needs to be improved -- e.g. respawn frequency and rock rotation.
+Some times the rocks behaves weirdly.

 What we are planning to do next:

-* Set up everything before mid-term
-* Listening to advice for mates and random people who played this game after presentation
-* Group Discussion based on received advice after the mid-term presentation
+* Add more obstacles (e.g. monsters) and related events into the game.
+* Add UI for players status.

 ## Team Resources